XavierCoulon/WCS-Workshop-Simple-Calculator/README.md

 Simple calculator in JS from this [exercise](JS_Simple_Calculator.pptx).
 Design not mandatory.

-+ game "The price is right".
+Additional script: game "The price is right".